Cokode/portfolio/networking/SUBNETTING_WITH_VLSM.md

 ---

 ### **Step 5: Configure Static Routes to make all the LAN reachable.**
-By configuring static routes on the Routers we will be able to reach the other networks which are not directly connected on the same router.
-A route is a command/instruction on the routing-table that tells the router where to send packet destined to a remote network.
+By configuring static routes on the routers, we enable communication with networks that are not directly connected to the same router.
+A route is an entry in the routing table that instructs the router where to forward packets destined for remote networks.

-First I will build the routing table showing connected routes and next-hops
+The table below lists the subnets directly connected to routers R1 and R2, along with the remote networks and their respective next-hop addresses.

 |Router| Destination | Next-Hop |
 |------|-------------|----------|